 Portions of H-1 predate statehood, as an upgrade of Lunalilo Street, the freeway's namesake.
 The oldest section, from Punahou street east to King Street (Exits 23-25), was open before 1959.
 Originally signed as Route 72, this section shows its age today, as it resembles freeways in downtown Los Angeles more than a present-day freeway.

 H-1 is notoriously congested at all hours of the day, with little to no room for expansion.
 Hawaii DOT has some unique features on the western segment, including an HOV lane during morning rush hour where two westbound lanes are converted into an eastbound HOV lane.
 Some sections have been widened as time permits, but with the rapid growth of the Ewa area as a bedroom community for Honolulu, traffic will probably continue to worsen as time goes on.

-The following timeline shows the general construction of Hawaii 72, later renumbered as H-1.
+The following timeline shows the general construction of Route 72, later renumbered as H-1.

 - 1953.
 First section of the Mauka Arterial opened.
 The Mauka arterial was approximately a mile section around University Avenue, present-day Mile 24.